 The simple payback of the optimized bundle of EEMs that will achieve the energy target for buildings with energy targets or meet the financial criteria set out in the standard for buildings that do not have energy targets.

-The savings to investment ratio for the optimized bundle of energy efficiency measures for buildings complying under the investment criteria as required by Normative Annex X.
+The savings to investment ratio for each EEM and the optimized bundle of energy efficiency measures for buildings complying under the investment criteria as required by Normative Annex X.

 8.5.2 Interactive Effects.
 Energy savings analysis shall include interactive effects of all selected EEMs.
 When considering multiple EEMs with interactive effects, the order of analysis shall start with load reduction measures and proceed through distribution systems and associated equipment efficiencies and then plant and heat-rejection systems.
 Any interactive effects on equipment sizing and partload performance of equipment shall be accounted for due to reduced loads on subsequent systems.